 in your heart)

-if you have other kidney problems, need dialysis treatment or have had a kidney transplant
+if you have kidney problems, need dialysis treatment or have had a kidney transplant

-if you suffer from narrowing of the blood vessels to one or both kidneys
+if you suffer from narrowing of the blood vessels to the kidney

 if you have diabetes.
 As you may need a different dose of your antidiabetic medicine (including

-if you need blood separation treatment (apheresis, to help remove cholesterol) or desensitisation
+if you need blood separation treatment (apheresis) or desensitisation treatment eg. following a

 if you are taking any of the following medicines used to treat high blood pressure:

 - an angiotensin II receptor blocker (ARBs) (also known as sartans - for example valsartan,